Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

 - Publish the report to a dashboard for live updates
    - Click on "File -> Save", and save the report with the name `hotpathreport`.
    - Click the "Pin Live Page" button in the upper-right corner.
    - Pin the report to the dashboard you created in the "Visualize Data from Data Lake Store" section.
+We named it "PHM demo" above.
    - Refresh while viewing the dashboard to update the visuals with real-time data.